Inequalities in cancer outcomes

 Developing a risk score for pancreatic cancer

-This project on pancreatic cancer initiated in 2019, with an award from the Pancreatic Cancer Research Fund.
-The aim is to use historic GP and hospital data to identify patients who …
+This project on pancreatic cancer was initiated in 2019, with an award from the Pancreatic Cancer Research Fund.

 Since 2011, we have been part of the twice awarded Policy Research Unit in Cancer Awareness, Screening and Early Diagnosis funded by the NIHR Policy Research Programme.